m109kevin/paper-main-code/README.md

-# main code is detection_demo yolov3.utils and car_code
+# main code is detection_demo, yolov3.utils and car_code